SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Diseases of Peripheral Nerve and Skeletal Muscle I+II_Welsh.md

 		- EMG = progressive decrmeents in AP potentials
 		- tensilon given? not rlly done anymore
 		- TREAT: pyridostigmine, steroids, immunosuppressants
-- myopathic - suspect these if **weak + PAIN in upper arms, shoulders, thighs** - maybe a long hx or not progressive. most have **CK elevations** due to necrosis and dead myocytes
+- myopathic - suspect these if **weak + PAIN in upper arms, shoulders, thighs** - maybe a long hx or not progressive. most have **CK elevations** due to necrosis and dead myocytes... and huge is **degeneration/necrosis**
 - they have in common:
 	- degeneration/necrosis (pinkish fibers) ,
 	- phagocytosis with macrophages eating dead fibers,